Unified adiabatic and diabatic excited-state description via the ensemble-variational quantum eigensolver: Results and Discussion

 In both cases, the overlap matrices are not symmetric, and for certain pairs of off-diagonal elements, such as \(O_{\mathrm{AC}}\) and \(O_{\mathrm{CA}}\), the values appear to be approximately opposite at some points along the deformation coordinate.
 The overall structure appears to correlate with the behavior of the \(r\) descriptor in Fig.~\ref{fig:descriptors}.
-For instance, Fig.~\ref{fig:o_matrix_minus_zero_one} reveals that two out of the three pairs of off-diagonal elements remain close to zero when \(\Delta z_1 \leq 0.15\), which appears to be consistent with the relatively small values of the \(r\) descriptor in this region.
+For instance, Fig.~\ref{fig:o_matrix_minus_zero_one} reveals that two out of the three pairs of off-diagonal elements remain close to zero when \(\Delta z_1 \leq 0.15~\textrm{\AA}\), which appears to be consistent with the relatively small values of the \(r\) descriptor in this region.
 Regarding the descriptors in Fig.~\ref{fig:descriptors}, it can be observed that the descriptor \(r\) is not smooth at all, in contrast to the two-state case of the formaldimine molecule studied in Ref.~\citenum{illesova_transformation-free_2025}.
+Further numerical tests indicate that a similar irregular behavior of the descriptor \(r\) is always observed, irrespective of the choice made for the reference geometry \(\bm{R}^{0}\) used to construct the diabatic MO basis (see the Appendix~\ref{app:impact_geometry}).
 This may reflect some sensitivity of the results to the optimization procedure used in the determination of the subspace of minimal ensemble-energy, potentially due to the relatively large number of parameters in the ansatz.
 Regarding the descriptor \(d\), it is smooth on the entire range of $\Delta z_1$.
 This may be due, on the one hand, to the fact that the diabatic orbitals were constructed to vary smoothly with respect to \(\bm{R}\)-variations.
 On the other hand, \(d\) is invariant under a change of basis within the subspace of minimal ensemble-energy, and is therefore not sensitive to the way the states converge to this subspace.
-Additional numerical experiments (not shown herein) indicate that the value of \(d\) depends slightly on small variations in the reference geometry \(\bm{R}^{0}\) used to construct the diabatic MO basis.
-A more detailed analysis of this aspect will be provided in future work.
+Additional numerical experiments indicate that the value of \(d\) depends slightly on small variations in the reference geometry \(\bm{R}^{0}\) (see the Appendix~\ref{app:impact_geometry}).

 Overall, while the ensemble-VQE in Ref.~\citenum{illesova_transformation-free_2025} led to a quasi-diabatic representation ``for free'', a more robust implementation was required for the three-state case studied herein.
 In the following, we achieve optimal diabaticity following the strategy described in Sec.~\ref{subsec:opt_diab}, {\textit{i.e.}}, upon using the parameterized-circuit rotations aimed at minimizing the descriptor \(r\).